RajputPawan/Prometheus/pages/docs/evolution.md

 ### E-Mail with Evolution

+`Currently this application is not officially supported by Daimler.
+Use at your own risc.
+Don't expect support from the Help Desk.`
+`Instead search for help in the community e.g. the Social Intranet or AskDaisy.`

 #### Setup

 Outlook (MS Exchange) can be used on Ubuntu with Evolution and the Evolution EWS plugin.